 - Masks should be worn after your game; they may be removed if you’re seated upstairs to consume food/beverage.

 - Please store your gear in your vehicle after games, as locker/storage areas are not available.

-- To avoid congestion, one staircase will be dedicated for “up”, the other for going “down”.
+- To avoid congestion, one staircase is dedicated for “up”, the other for going “down”.

-- A section upstairs, near the South side windows, will be set aside for eating/drinking cafeteria products, before or after games.
+- A section upstairs, near the South side windows, is set aside for eating/drinking cafeteria products, before or after games.

 - Signage will direct traffic for drink service in the lounge.

-- Table seating will follow Alberta Food/Beverage restrictions (Separation of tables, chair limits per table, etc.
+- Table seating follows Alberta Food/Beverage restrictions (Separation of tables, chair limits per table, etc.)